bruceeolson/quickClone/README.md

 ## Basic Idea

-Below is part of a form that can be cloned by the user.
-Let's call this a clone-template.  quickClone makes a copy of everything in the template and replaces the **{{n}}* with an index.
+Below is the address section of a form that can be cloned by the user if the user wants to supply multiple addresses.
+Let's call this a **clone-template**.  quickClone makes a copy of everything in the template and replaces the **{{n}}* with an index number for each instance that is cloned.

 ~~~.xml
 <div class="address">